josephg/egwalker-paper/reg-text.typ

 As a result, #algname allows documents to be loaded from disk and edited much faster than CRDTs allow, and with less resident memory usage.
 When changes are merged, the CRDT state is only reconstructed back to the common branching point, so merging sequential changes, or recent concurrent changes is consistently fast.
 The slowest operation #algname encounters is when it merges large, long lived branches together.
 When this happens, memory usage temporarily spikes as events are loaded from disk, and transformed via a temporary CRDT state object.

 // TODO: Move this further down I reckon.
-// CRDTs have extra overhead when a document is loaded because CRDTs require local editing events to be translated into the corresponding CRDT messages before they can be saved to disk or broadcast to remote peers.
+// CRDTs have extra overhead when a document is loaded because CRDTs require local editing events to be translated into the corresponding CRDT messages before they can be saved to disk or broadcast to remote replicas.
 In order to translate editing events into CRDT messages, a local replica needs to query the current CRDT state object.
 In the systems we looked at, each time a document is opened, the CRDT state must be unpacked into a query-optimised data structure in RAM before any edits can take place.
 This introduces noticeable latency at startup time, and

 // When necessary, #algname also reconstructs this state.
 However, #algname only needs to build this state object in memory when merging concurrent changes.
 And even then, the state is only reconstructed as far back as the most recent common version.
 Once merging is complete, #algname can immediately discard this state object from memory.